okta/okta-oidc-xamarin/README.md

 ### OktaContext.Current

-The `OktaContext.Current` class instance provides a top level entry point into Okta functionality.
+The `OktaContext.Current` singleton provides a top level entry point into Okta functionality.
 To begin the login flow use the `SignIn` method:
 ```csharp
 OktaContext.Current.SignIn();
 ```